Table of Contents

 Make a statement with this layout’s boxed-in section headings and generous use of white space, which results in a document that’s easy to thumb through.
 The job applicant’s name is highlighted in a prominent header.

-- 2. Separate yourself from the crowd.
-Most job seekers still rely on standard, stodgy resume designs; a colorful layout helps you stand out.
+- Standing out from the crowd and making a statement.
+Most job seekers still rely on standard resume designs; a colorful layout helps you separate yourself from them.

-- 3. Easy to customize.
-In comparison to standard templates, creative layouts give you more flexibility in featuring your best attributes, whether it’s your top experiences, or your full array of skills.
+- Customizing to your heart’s content.
+In comparison to standard templates, creative layouts give you more flexibility in featuring your best attributes, whether it’s your top experiences or your full array of skills.

-- 2. They’re not ideal for certain formats.
-For instance, if you’re required to submit your resume as a text document, or on a form on the employer’s website, then a creative template won’t be much help.
+- Certain formats, like a text document.
+If you’re required to submit your resume in this format or on a form on the employer’s website, then a creative template won’t be much help.

-- 3. It can be a challenge to keep your information organized.
+- Making it past applicant tracking systems (ATS).
 Creative templates are flexible, but make sure everything in your document is easy to navigate.
-More employers are now using applicant tracking systems (ATS) to scan resumes; if your resume sections aren’t clearly defined and arranged, it can confuse ATS.
+More employers are now using ATS to scan resumes; if your resume sections aren’t clearly defined and arranged, it can confuse ATS.